malcoleo/test-devops/step_taken.md

 git commit  -m "sentence that you want to type"

 <br> We can add remote online github repository to the local repository via the following command</br>
-git remote add origin "git@github.com:malcoleo/test-devops.git"
+Using this repository as an example git remote add origin "git@github.com:malcoleo/test-devops.git"

+<br> We can pull remote online github repository to the local repository via the following command</br>
+git pull origin master

+<br> We can push local repository to remote online github repositoryvia the following command</br>
+git push origin master